davidwinterstein/shem/README.md

 1. Download the repository contents to your web server.
 1. Provide database access parameters in [`config.php`](config.php).
 1. Edit [`db.sql`](db.sql) to fit your needs (you'll just want to change `john`, `julia` and `zac` to the names you need) and import it into the database.
 1. Recommended: Setup a `.htaccess` password protection.
-The HTTP auth user name is even preselected on the add page if it exists in the database.
+The HTTP basic auth **user name is preselected on the add page** if it exists in the database.